cmiltiadis/kaymakkin/Vault/Apparatus/Markdown.md

 ## Text formatting

 Markdown supports *italics*, **bold**, and ***bold italics***.
+These are formatted by enclosing text within single, double, or triple asterisks.

 Italics:  *some text inside asterisks*
 Bold: **some text inside double asterisks**